 Normal District work rules and financial procedures will remain in effect during the emergency period except where modified or supplemented by procedures in this plan or issued by the District Board at the time of the emergency.

-The District will maintain and ensure compliance with District financial and administrative procedures during an emergency period to include compliance with any special procedures that may be appropriate to emergency operations and in accord with Board policies.
+The District Secretary will maintain and ensure compliance with District financial and administrative procedures during an emergency period to include compliance with any special procedures that may be appropriate to emergency operations and in accord with Board policies.

 Section 7 - Plan Development and Maintenance